mbrown101/GettingandCleaningData/CodeBook.md

 ##  Code book for Getting and Cleaning Course Project

-### Data:
+### Data Sourcea and Transport:
-The data for this project is collected from the accelerometers from the Samsung Galaxy S smartphone.
+1. The raw data for this project was downloaded from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-A full description is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+2. Data was unzipped into the working directory.

-The data can be accessed from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+3. The directory structure was left in tact

 ### Description of run_analysis.R
 Initial condition: all files from the data source zip file (noted above) are UNZIPPED in the R working directory

-Tidy Dataset Output Summary with Min and Max values:
+###Tidy Dataset Output Summary with Min and Max values:

 Column	|	Column Title	|	Type	|	max	|	min
 ----------	|	-------------------------------------------------------------------------	|	--------	|	--------	|	--------